Teen Caught Stealing Alcohol From Parents

-My 17-year-old stole alcohol from our home to drink with her friends.
+We caught my 17-year-old daughter stealing alcohol from our home to drink with her friends.
 This is the second time she’s done this.
 How should I respond?

 Did you know that teenage girls (more so than teenage boys) are likely to engage in underage drinking?
 In fact, the most recent data from the CDC’s Youth Risk Behavior Survey (YRBS) found that 66 percent of female high school students had “ever drunk alcohol” compared to 62 percent of male high school students.

 Researchers aren’t entirely sure why teenage girls tend to drink more than boys.
 Some hypothesize that since girls typically reach puberty sooner, they “might” engage in risky behavior (like drinking) earlier as well.
 Also, there’s evidence to suggest that teenage girls are more susceptible to alcohol-related messages.
 For example, advertisers target girls with bright colored magazine ads showing beautiful models in amazing clothing drinking and glamorizing the use of alcohol.